SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cloud Remote Access is available in the Device Management application.

-**Prerequisites:**
+To use Cloud Remote Access the following prerequisites have to be met:

-* A Cloud Remote Access compatible gateway connected to your Cumulocity account.
+* a Cloud Remote Access compatible gateway connected to your Cumulocity account;
-* A device with a VNC server that is connected to the gateway and reachable from the gateway.
+* a device with a VNC server that is connected to the gateway and reachable from the gateway;
 * Cloud Remote Access included into your subscription plan.

->If you do not see the "Remote access" tab below contact sales@cumulocity.com.
+>**Info**: If the prerequisites are met and you do not see the "Remote access" tab in the tab list of your gateway contact sales@cumulocity.com.

-In Cumulocity you can locate gateway devices with “All devices” inside the Device Management application.
+Click "All devices" and select the desired gateway from the device list.

 ![router device](/guides/users-guide/routerdevice.png)

-Select the gateway from the list.
-Below can see the tab “Remote access” if your subscription plan includes Cloud Remote Access.
-Click on it and a list panel will appear.
+When you open the device you will find the “Remote access” tab in the tab list of the device.

+In the "Remote Access" tab you will find a list of devices for remote control, so-called "endpoints".

+### How to add and connect to endpoints

+The "endpoint" is the IP address and port of the VNC server running on the device.
+The IP address and port need to be reachable from the gateway.

 ![Endpoints](/guides/users-guide/endpoints.png)

-You can configure remote devices by clicking on “Add endpoint”.
+To configure remote devices click **Add endpoint**.

-*The "endpoint" is the IP address and port of the VNC server running on the device.
-This IP address and port need to be reachable from the gateway.*
+In the upcoming window enter a description for the remote access endpoint, the IP address and port, and the password of the VNC server.
+Click **Save** to add the endpoint to the list.

+![Remote access endpoint](/guides/users-guide/remoteaccess.png)

-*To be able to configure an endpoint, you need the following permissions: Remote access: set to “Change” and Device Control set to “Change”.
+>**Info**: To be able to configure an endpoint, you need "Change" permission for "Remote access" and "Device control".
 To read data a “Read” permission is sufficient.
-For more information on setting up permissions, please see the [administration user's guide](https://www.cumulocity.com/guides/users-guide/administration/#users)*
+For more information on permissions, refer to the [*Administration Guide*](https://www.cumulocity.com/guides/users-guide/administration/#users).

-A dialog will open as shown below.
-Enter the IP address and port, as well as the password of the VNC server.
-Once the endpoint is added, it will be displayed in the list.

-![Remote access endpoint](/guides/users-guide/remoteaccess.png)

-To connect to configured endpoints go to the Tab “Remote access” and choose an endpoint to connect to.
-These endpoints represent the remote controlled devices.
-When you click on “connect”, the VNC connection will start.
-To do so you need to have at least “Read” rights for the remote access functionality and “Change” for the Device Control.
-More information about users and rights can be found [here.](https://www.cumulocity.com/guides/users-guide/administration/#users)
+To connect to configured endpoints choose an endpoint in the "Remote access" tab and click **Connect**.
+The VNC connection will start.

 ![Connect Endpoint](/guides/users-guide/connectendp.png)

-A new browser tab will open and you see the front screen or operating panel of the device you are connected to within moments.
-The top bar of the screen will state “starting VNC handshake” when the process is starting.
+A new browser tab will open displaying the front screen or operating panel of the device you are connected to.
+The top bar of the screen will show “starting VNC handshake” when the process is starting.

-The small cogwheel at the end of the row opens a dialog to edit or remove endpoints.
+To edit or remove an endpoint click the **Cogwheel** button at the right of a row and select **Edit** or **Remove** from the dropdown menu.

 ![Edit endpoints](/guides/users-guide/editendpoint.png)